dmbarbour/glas/docs/GlasDesign.md

 ### Cyclic Data

 I've considered using cyclic graph data structures instead of trees.
-Similar to the current model, each node in the graph has at most two outbound edges, labeled 0 or 1.
+Similar to the current model, each node in a graph has at most two outbound edges, labeled 0 or 1.
 Complex labels would be formed by an arc through the graph.

 I decided against graphs because they are relatively difficult to locally reason about and control compared to trees, interact awkwardly with stowage, and are unnecessary for the initial goals of Glas.
 However, Glas systems could eventually compile or accelerate program models based around cyclic graph structures.

+### Eval Operator

+I could add an 'eval' operator for Glas that receives values representing program and initial data stack, then either fails or returns the final data stack.

+        eval    ((S * Stack) * Program) -> (S * Stack)

+The benefit of a built-in 'eval' operator is that it simplifies metaprogramming.
+The cost is that it complicates the Glas program compiler: we have a single operator with unbounded complexity, it's unclear how much static analysis should be performed on the Program value, integration with acceleration or optimization is not well defined.

+For now, I've decided to avoid a built-in eval operator.
+It is also feasible to define an interpreter manually, which would make the analysis, optimization, memoization, acceleration, and compilation tactics much more explicit.
+However, for convenient access to metaprogramming, I've decided to include static eval in the initial g0 syntax.

 ### Program Search